The Ultimate Guide to Building Powerful Keras Image Classification Models

 • Input Layer: This is the layer through which we give the input to your neural network

-• Hidden Layer: This layer contains various neurons which process the input received from the input layer
+• Hidden Layer: This layer contains various neurons that process the input received from the input layer

-• Output Layer: The final layer in the network which processes your data one last time and gives you the output
+• Output Layer: The final layer in the network that processes your data one last time and gives you the output

 Neural networks can be easily implemented using a deep learning library like Keras, Tensorflow, or Pytorch.
 You will be using Keras to implement your Neural Networks.
 Keras is a Python library that supports other deep learning libraries as backends while providing a user-friendly frontend.
 It offers strong computational power while maintaining ease of implementation.